Kanban: more focus on service, less waste

 How can you start?

-Getting started with Kanban is quite simple and builds on three basic principles:
+Getting started with Kanban is quite simple and lives on three basic principles:

-- Respect existing roles, responsibilities, and job titles.
+- Respect the existing process and existing roles, responsibilities, and job titles.